 During our recent visit I was happy to note that the bay still looks unspoiled from the time I last visited it, which was some 11 years ago.
 The number of boats and tourists have increased by four to five times but the bay looks unpolluted and serene.
 The misty December air added to the ethereal charm of the bay.

 Legend has it that when the country was newly formed, a dragon and her children descended on the earth to protect the Vietnamese from the invaders from north.
 Emeralds and other gems spit by these heavenly creatures got scattered all around the sea and turned out to be walls of defence.
 These huge walls baffled the enemies, they lost sense of direction and had to flee.
 The dragon and her children made earth their home.
 Thus the name Ha Long which means ‘descending dagon’ came into existence.

-The cold and misty weather of December was no doubt a wet blanket!
-It stopped me from clicking good photos.
-The sky was always like a grey canvas, the sun appeared neither in the the afternoon nor in the the morning we spent on the bay.
+The cold and misty weather of December was certainly a wet blanket!
+Clicking some good photos was not easy.
+The sky was always a dull, grey canvas, the sun appeared neither in the the afternoon nor in the the morning we spent on the bay.
 Nevertheless the place was mysteriously beautiful and enchanting.

 We visited a couple of caves too.
 Sung Sot cave or the Surprise Cave is on one of the islands.
 The stone laid steps leading to the mouth of the cave is not too steep and the island has thick vegetation to its credit.
 It is a wide grotto full of stalactite stalagmite formations.
 Our guide described the caves as the palaces on the islands- the stalectite-stalagmite caves worth a visit.
 They are well lit and spacious.

 Don’t you think the stalactites of this part resemble perfect meringues?!

 Into the darkness!
 The mouth of the dark caves